 - It’s easier to mix whey into your heated-and-cooled milk than regular yogurt.
 No lumps.

 I also get a lot of questions about the shelf-life of whey.
-In my experience, it’s good for at least 3 weeks.
-It may last longer, but since I make yogurt twice a week, there’s no reason for me to keep it around.
+In my experience, it’s good for at least 3 weeks but I’ve read it can last for 6 months.
+Although it may last longer, since I make yogurt twice a week, there’s no reason for me to keep it around.